spotify/bigtable-autoscaler/gke/README.md

 ### Set GKE environment

-* We will use [Cloud SQL Proxy](https://cloud.google.com/sql/docs/mysql/sql-proxy) to connect the auto-scaler container to the Postgres DB.
-Cloud SQL Proxy provides secure access to your instances without the need for Authorized networks or for configuring SSL.
+* We will use [Cloud SQL Proxy](https://cloud.google.com/sql/docs/mysql/sql-proxy) to connect the autoscaler container to the Postgres DB.
+Cloud SQL Proxy provides secure access to your instances without the need for authorized networks or for configuring SSL.
 The next steps follows the instructions in [this article](https://cloud.google.com/sql/docs/postgres/connect-kubernetes-engine#providing_the_service_account_to_the_proxy)
   * Create a GCP service account "bigtable-autoscaler"
     * Add "Bigtable Administrator" role
     * Add "Cloud SQL Client" role